 There’s no one-size-fits-all strategy when it comes to marketing, and success is often dependent on a variety of factors.
 Sometimes, though, the greatest advantage goes to the business that makes the biggest splash.
 Here are a few out of the box marketing ideas that might just help you catapult your new product into the spotlight.

 Video marketing is one of the best and most effective ways to capture your market’s attention.
 It’s engaging, shareable, and memorable, making it a great go-to option when you want a strategy that actually works.
 Still, there are ways to make sure that your video marketing push is much stronger, and one of those ways is through interactive video.

 According to video content creator Breadnbeyond, going interactive with your videos can double conversion compared with passive content.
 Interactive videos are a conversation with your audience, allowing them to participate and actively engage with the content.
 This increases brand and product recall, making a bigger impact than a simple video clip.

-You know what they say— go big or go home.
+You know what they say—go big or go home.
 Sometimes the best way to catch your audience’s attention is to simply be as big and as loud as possible.
-Direct mail marketing has always been a popular strategy precisely because it brings your campaign straight into your customer’s homes.
+Direct mail marketing has always been a popular strategy precisely because it includes print postcards, bringing your campaign straight into your customer’s homes.
 You can push that even further by, well, sending bigger stuff.